killean-johnson/go-hubspot/generated/v3/pipelines/docs/PipelinesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPatchCrmV3PipelinesObjectTypePipelineIdUpdateRequest struct via the builder pattern

 Name | Type | Description  | Notes